genesiscommunitysuccess/docs/docs/tutorials/building-an-application/basic-auditing.md

 The id parameter indicates the id of the newly created audit table, and will need to be different from any other table id.

-If you are using the GPAL event handlers, this will be sufficient to enable auditing on this table.
+If you are using the GPAL event handlers, this is sufficient to enable auditing on this table.
 A new table is created by the name of the original table, with the **_AUDIT** suffix added to the end.
 In this instance that would be the **TRADE_AUDIT** table.

 ### Updating the state machine to use auditing

-Next we will change the insert, and modify methods in the TradeStateMachine.kt file.
+Next you need to change the insert, and modify methods in the **TradeStateMachine.kts** file.
 We need to change their method signatures to use the AsyncMultiEntityReadWriteGenericSupport parameter and the `internalState.withTransaction(transaction) { }` code block.
 An example can be found below:

 ```kotlin {2,5,10,12,20,23}
     suspend fun insert(